anshulchaturvedi5/Pizza-Sales-Analysis-Project/README.md

    - Identify the least-selling pizzas based on revenue, quantity, and total orders.
    - Identifying the % of sales by pizza category and orders placed by the customers.

-## Creating Dashboards with Power BI
+## Creating Dashboards with Tableau

-Power BI is used to create interactive dashboards for visualizing the pizza sales data.
-The Power BI project file (`pizza_sales_report.pbix`) contains the following interactive dashboards:
+Tableau is used to create interactive dashboards for visualizing the pizza sales data.
+The Tableau project file (`pizza_sales_report.pbix`) contains the following interactive dashboards:

 ### Dashboard Overview